agriyakhetarpal/jupyterlite-sphinx/docs/directives/jupyterlite.md

    :prompt_color: #00aa42
 ```

+## Opening the notebook in a new tab

 If you use the `:new_tab:` option in the directive, the Notebook will be opened in a new browser tab.

 ```rst